Representative Chuck Isenhart

 In the community, Chuck has been a member of the city of Dubuque Housing Commission, city of Dubuque Community Development Commission, Dubuque County Mental Health/Developmental Disabilities Stakeholders Committee, Dubuque Soccer Club (co-founder), American Youth Soccer Organization (commissioner), America’s River Soccer Classic (director), Dubuque Housing Coalition (chair), Healthy Dubuque 2000, Crescent Community Health Center Planning Committee, Downtown Neighborhood Council (block captain) and St. Raphael Cathedral Parish.
 He has been on the board of directors for Habitat for Humanity, Project Concern, the Dubuque Food Pantry and the Dubuque Soccer Alliance.

 Chuck is the ranking member on the Environmental Protection committee.
-He also serves on the Economic Growth, Ways and Means Committee, Agriculture Committee, and Natural Resources Appropriations Subcommittee.
+He also serves on the Economic Growth, Ways and Means Committee, and Agriculture and Natural Resources Appropriations Subcommittee.

 In his spare time, among other things, Chuck enjoys officiating soccer and basketball games, playing fantasy hockey, hiking and biking, as well as traveling to visit friends and see the world.